Skip to content

 Select Project -> Targets -> Build Phases -> Link Binary With Libraries.

-Click the + button in the lower left corner to add the dependencies mentioned above.
-The CoreMedia.framework and AVFoundation.framework are system libraries that provide capabilities such as camera capture.
-After adding them, the situation should resemble the following image.
+Click the + button at the bottom left to add the dependencies as shown above.
+CoreMedia.framework and AVFoundation.framework are system libraries that provide capabilities such as camera capture.

-Click Targets -> Build Settings -> Search Paths -> Framework Search Paths, input gpupixelvnn framework paths.
+Select Project -> Targets -> Build Settings -> Search Paths -> Framework Search Paths, and enter the path where GPUPixel is stored.

 Select Project -> Targets -> General -> Frameworks, Libraries, and Embedded Content.

-Set gpupixel and vnn libraries to Embed & Sign, choose Do Not Embed for system libraries, as shown below.
+Set the GPUPixel library to Embed & Sign, and choose Do Not Embed for the system libraries.

 Objective-C Invocation

-Since GPUPixel is written in C++, to call C++ from Objective-C (OC), the file extension for OC source files must be changed from .m to .mm.
-This allows for mixed compilation between OC and C++.
+Since GPUPixel is written in C++, to call C++ from Objective-C, you need to change the file extension of the Objective-C source files from .m to .mm.
+This allows mixing Objective-C and C++.

-All public headers for GPUPixel are included in gpupixel.h.
-By importing
+All GPUPixel headers are included in gpupixel.h.
+Simply import

 objective-c